zybexXL/MakeMCServer/README.md

 # MC configuration
 MC will start as a brand new MC without any library, so you'll need to restore a backup or configure it from scratch.
 You'll also need to [re]enable the MediaNetwork to actually start serving the library - it will generate a new Access Key for that library.
 I recommend you put all libraries on a folder such as C:\MCLibraries and adjust the folder permissions so that all user accounts can read/write to it.

-Additionally, you may need to open the port on your firewall and add a Port Forward rule for the new TCP port on your router, depending on your network configuration.
+Additionally, you may need to open the TCP port on the Windows firewall and add a Port Forward rule for the new port on your router, depending on your network configuration.

 If you use a NAS without Anonymous access, then you may also need to add permissions for the new Windows account to be able to access it from the new MC instance.